 Does this Mean the Bubble Will Burst?

 The conventional wisdom is that it’s almost certain that Treasury yields will be higher three to five years from now than they are today.
-That is indeed the most likely scenario given that the Fed is indeed going to have to alter its approach at some point, but investors need to give careful consideration to two factors.
+That is indeed the most likely scenario, but investors need to give careful consideration to two factors.

 Also, in an article title "Bonds: Born to Be Mild" on the commentary website SeekingAlpha.com, AllianceBernstein fixed income chief Douglas J. Peebles noted, "Increased bond buying by insurance companies and private-sector defined-benefit plans could also temper the pace at which bond yields rise."
 In other words, higher yield would drive renewed demand for bonds, moderating the impact of any sell-off.